roshankc00/CRUD-with-express-/README.md

 # CRUD-with-express-
-Without database post by (postman) with the dummy data from https://www.mockaroo.com/
+Without database post by (postman)  and with the dummy data from https://www.mockaroo.com/

 never stop learning..... code code and code